Leadership: O.E. lædan “cause to go with one, lead,” causative of liðan ” – to go in advance

 While I am on the topic of accountability, a definition seems in order.
 The word comes from late Latin accomptare (to account), a prefixed form of computare (to calculate), which in turn derived from putare (to reckon).
 It originally related to the world of finance (hence, we have “accountants”).

 I have learned that it is a high, personal honor to accept obligations to others to produce agreed-upon, meaningful outcomes.
 It makes me feel good to be able to do what I said I would do.
 Following through on personal commitments is the relationship I choose to have with family members and friends and I certainly expect them to reciprocate.
-In my relationship with customers, it is represented in the tagline for my firm: “Our most important results are yours.
+In my relationship with customers, it is represented in a tagline for my firm: “Our most important results are yours.”

 Yet, before we can accept such an honor in our relationships with others, we must first honor ourselves – through eliminating all self-deceit.